into your inbox

 What exactly happened on that day?

-On this day, November 1 in 2007, 11 days after he had already defeated the world No 1 in the final of the Madrid Masters, David Nalbandian toppled Roger Federer a second time in the round of 16 of the Paris Masters (6-4, 7-6).
-The Argentine confirmed his great form after he had become the only player to ever beat Federer, Nadal and Djokovic in the same tournament in Madrid.
+On this day, November 1, 2007, 11 days after he had already defeated Roger Federer in the final of the Madrid Masters, David Nalbandian toppled the world No1 for a second time in the round of 16 of the Paris Masters (6-4, 7-6).
+The Argentine continued his great run of form after he had become the only player to ever beat Federer, Nadal and Djokovic in the same tournament in Madrid.
 In Paris, he also went on to lift the trophy, defeating Nadal in the final (6-4, 6-0).

 The players: David Nalbandian and Roger Federer

-- David Nalbandian: the talented Argentine considered one of the best to yet win a Grand Slam
+- David Nalbandian: the talented Argentine considered one of the best to never win a Grand Slam

 David Nalbandian was born in 1982 in Cordoba, Argentina and was one of the most gifted players of his generation, displaying a very smooth technique and a lethal two-handed backhand.
 After a very successful junior career, he made himself famous in 2002 by reaching the Wimbledon final at the age of 20, losing to Lleyton Hewitt (6-1, 6-3, 6-2).

-Considered one of the best players to have never won a Grand Slam title, Nalbandian struggled with injuries for most of the 2007 season.
-Ranked No 8 at the start of the year, he was now ranked 25th in October when he became the third player in the Open Era to beat the top three players in the world consecutively when he beat Nadal, Djokovic and Federer to win the Madrid Masters 1000.
+Considered by many as one of the best players to have never won a Grand Slam title, Nalbandian struggled with injuries for most of the 2007 season.
+Ranked No 8 at the start of the year, he was ranked 25th in October when he became only the third player in the Open Era to beat the top three players in the world consecutively as he beat Nadal, Djokovic and Federer to win the Madrid Masters 1000.

 The Spaniard was the main reason Federer hadn’t won the French Open yet: the Swiss had lost to him in the semi-final in 2005 (6-3, 4-6, 6-4, 6-3), and in the final in 2006 (1-6, 6-1, 6-4, 7-6).
 Federer began 2007 by winning the Australian Open without dropping a set, beating Fernando Gonzalez in the final (7-6, 6-4, 6-4).
 He then had a strange Indian Wells/Miami swing where he lost to the same player, Guillermo Canas, the Argentine who was coming back on the tour after being suspended for using a banned substance.